 The natural beauty of Alaska covers millions of acres.
 Visitors can enjoy this natural beauty with the world’s largest national parks and snow-covered mountains.
 The weather in Alaska keeps changing at any time of the year round.

-So when is the best time to visit Alaska?
 Alaska is a fascinating place to visit at any time of the year.
 But the best time to visit Alaska is in the summer months.
 The summer progresses from mid-May till mid-September.

-The summer season is short and warmest, with long daylight hours, making it a pleasant time for most travelers to visit Alaska.
+The summer season is short and warm, with long daylight hours, making it a pleasant time for most travelers to visit Alaska.
 One also gets the best view of blooming leaves and flowers, flowing rivers, and the best wildlife viewing chances.